rogervila/laravel-csv-translations/README.md

 ## Configuration

-To use Laravel CSV Translations you will have to replace the Laravel TranslationServiceProvider with the package one.
+To use Laravel CSV Translations you will have to **replace the Laravel TranslationServiceProvider with the package one**.

 ```php
 // config/app.php